2ndQuadrant/pglogical/README.md

   uses PostgreSQL internal batch insert mode which is also used by `COPY` command.

-  The batch inserts will improve replication peformance of transactions that did many inserts into one table.
+  The batch inserts will improve replication performance of transactions that did many inserts into one table.
 PGLogical will switch to batch mode when transaction did more than 5 INSERTs.